jlggross/MEC-simulator/README.md

 Tasks are created in the IoT devices.
 If the scheduling algorithm devices to offload the task and execute it in a MEC server, then a 5G connecting is made, adding latency to the application.
 But if the task if offloaded to the Cloud, then a 5G connecting is made with the MEC server, which receives the tasks data and source code, and another connecting between the MEC server and the Cloud is made, finally sending the tasks data and source code to the Cloud.
 In this second case more latency is added to the application.
 When the task's executing is complete the results must be sent back to the IoT device (the user).

+# More info
+If you want more detailed information about the cost model, simulator, experiments and results, please check the article inside the **misc** folder of this project (article-workinprogress.pdf).

 # References:
 * Yu, H.; Wang, Q.; Guo, S. Energy-efficient task offloading and resource scheduling for mobile edge computing.
 In: 2018 IEEE International Conference on Networking, Architecture and Storage (NAS).
 [S.l.: s.n.], 2018. p.
 1–4.
 * Tanenbaum, A. S.; Austin, T. Structured Computer Organization.
 6th. ed.
 Prentice Hall, 2012.
 ISBN 0132916525,9780132916523.
 Available from Internet: <http://gen.lib.rus.ec/book/index.php?md5=f6fc02a547e862360e743754fc06375b>.
 * Burd, T.; Brodersen, R. Processor design for portable systems.
 Journal of VLSI Signal Processing, v.
 13, 11 1996.
 * INTEL.
 Enhanced Intel SpeedStep Technology for the Intel Pentium M Processor (White Paper).
 [S.l.], 2004.
 Available from Internet: <https://web.archive.org/web/20150812030010/http://download.intel.com/design/network/papers/30117401.pdf>.
 * Sarangi, S. R.; Goel, S.; Singh, B. Energy efficient scheduling in iot networks.
 In: Proceedings of the 33rd Annual ACMSymposium on Applied Computing.
 New York, NY, USA: Association for Computing Machinery, 2018.
 (SAC ’18), p.
 733–740.
 ISBN 9781450351911.
 Available from Internet: <https://doi.org/10.1145/3167132.3167213>.